cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 - Time-to-decision with vs without AI assistance
 - False positive rate (AI flagged uncertainty but human found answer acceptable)

 After the first month, we observed that acceptance rates increased from 72% to 89% as users learned how to formulate better queries.
-This validated that both the system and users needed calibration—not just the model.
+This validated that both the system and users needed calibration, not just the model.

 **Trust Building Through Transparency**